 In this skills video, we'll show you how to navigate your student's courses on Canvas to check their progress!

-In this skills video, we'll walk you through the process of creating your own parent account for Canvas!
+In this video we’ll walk you through the process of creating your own observer account for Canvas.

 In this skills video, we'll demonstrate the Inbox function and how you can communicate with all your student's classroom teachers!

 In this skills video, we'll show you the features of the calendar function of the Canvas Parent App!